FolioCustoms/.github/profile/README.md

 # About Us

-Welcome to FolioCustoms, your go-to digital startup for high-quality custom portfolios tailored to students, programmers, artists, and freelancers.
-Our mission is to provide premium customized portfolios at unprecedented affordable rates.
-With over 1.5 years of dedicated work, we've meticulously refined our presets to meet industry standards.
-Ready to stay ahead of the competition?
-Get yourself a stunning portfolio starting at just $50.
+Welcome to FolioCustoms, your go-to business consultant and web designer.
+We help you understand the flow of your websites, social media handles, and business strategy by analyzing your competitors and the market.
+With over 3 years of industry experience, we’ve helped our clients choose what’s best for them and their business.
+Are you ready to hit the market with a new approach?

 <!---
 FolioCustoms/FolioCustoms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.